heliocentrist/windowed-word-count/README.md

 The main libraries I have chosen are:

-- Monix for it's Observable, which provides a push based data stream with API for mapping and filtering.
+- Monix for its Observable, which provides a push based data stream with API for mapping and filtering.
 - HTTP4S for the HTTP server.
 - Circe for decoding and encoding JSON.